chungg/chungg.github.io/_posts/2021-04-16-sso-bastion.markdown

 At a high-level:

-1. Ensure the instance you'd like to connect to a Managed instance
+1. Ensure the instance you'd like to connect to is a Managed instance

 2. Edit local ~/.ssh/config file: